 Cryptocurrency has given rise to the new concept of cryptomining.
 Cryptomining is the process by which transactions are verified and added to the public ledger, known as the block chain, and also the means through which new cryptocurrency is released.
 The mining process involves compiling recent transactions into blocks and trying to solve a computationally difficult puzzle.

 Recently we have seen a sharp spike in new cryptocurrency data centers being built.
 Some are being built in existing infrastructures like an old manufacturing facility where power is available and square footage inexpensive.
-Other cryptocurrency data centers are being built in locations where outside temperatures are lower to help reduce the need to cool the data mining machines.

 The largest venue of growth that we are seeing is in locations that are more suited to a typical data center footprint.
 These sites have cooling capabilities along with dual power supplies.
 The space may or may not have a raised floor.